senthilcaesar/diabetes-nutrition-app/README.md

-I'll update the README.md to include information about the live deployment on Streamlit:

 # Personalized Diabetes Nutrition Application

 A sophisticated AI-powered application that creates personalized nutrition plans for individuals with diabetes, taking into account health metrics, socioeconomic factors, cultural preferences, and literacy levels.